This article provided by Axis Medical Staffing

 Furnished Finder is a great website that was launched at the Traveler’s Conference in 2014.
-Currently, there are around 30,000 listings in their database!
+Currently, there are over 40,000 listings in their database!
 Our Rock Stars highly recommend this option because the website was specifically designed with travel nurses in mind.
 Travel nurse housing is ideally furnished, close to hospitals and comes with short term leasing options.
 The properties on Furnished Finder hit all of these points and even list their distance to nearby hospitals so you get a sense of your commute with each option.

 ProTip: Furnished Finder does not charge booking fees like vacation rentals or markup rent like corporate housing which probably makes them the most affordable housing platform in the industry.

 If you’ve taken a vacation at any time in the past decade you’ve probably used or browsed Airbnb or VRBO.
 Airbnb and VRBO specialize in vacation rentals, but did you know some hosts offer specials for monthly rentals?
 You can enter the dates of your entire contract to compare price, see what your savings are, and view an organized list of the property’s amenities.